Canada Gross Domestic Product: Nominal

 2007 - 2014 | Yearly | USD mn | World Bank

 CA: GDP: USD: Gross Value Added at Factor Cost: Services data was reported at 1,163.293 USD bn in 2014.
 This records a decrease from the previous number of 1,196.188 USD bn for 2013.
-CA: GDP: USD: Gross Value Added at Factor Cost: Services data is updated yearly, averaging 1,105.943 USD bn from Dec 2007 to 2014, with 8 observations.
+CA: GDP: USD: Gross Value Added at Factor Cost: Services data is updated yearly, averaging 1,105.943 USD bn from Dec 2007 (Median) to 2014, with 8 observations.
 The data reached an all-time high of 1,196.188 USD bn in 2013 and a record low of 913.969 USD bn in 2009.
 CA: GDP: USD: Gross Value Added at Factor Cost: Services data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Canada – Table CA.World Bank.WDI: Gross Domestic Product: Nominal.
 Services correspond to ISIC divisions 50-99.
 They include value added in wholesale and retail trade (including hotels and restaurants), transport, and government, financial, professional, and personal services such as education, health care, and real estate services.
 Also included are imputed bank service charges, import duties, and any statistical discrepancies noted by national compilers as well as discrepancies arising from rescaling.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The industrial origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Data are in current U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total; Note: Data for OECD countries are based on ISIC, revision 4.

 Last Frequency Range